How Often Should We Receive The Lord’s Supper?

 It is commonly claimed that the Bible has nothing to say about the frequency of communion, but this is a myth.
-For 1,500 years, the consensus of the church was that Scripture requires at least weekly communion.
+For 1,500 years, the consensus of the Church was that Scripture requires at least weekly communion.
 Many churches even met daily for the Lord’s Supper.
-Protestant Reformers from Martin Luther to John Calvin to Thomas Cranmer continued to practice and teach at least weekly communion.
+Protestant Reformers from Martin Luther to John Calvin to Thomas Cranmer continued to advocate for at least weekly communion.
 John Wesley argued for nothing less than “constant” communion and took the Lord’s Supper most days of his life.

 John Armstrong writes, “There is no real doubt about this simple historical fact—through the centuries this meal has been the central and characteristic action of the church at worship.
 If the church is a community that remembers Jesus as Lord, then the chief way this has been done in public has been through the Supper.”
 Today, some churches have neglected the Table of Jesus due to a poor understanding of what communion is, or a sad misconception that weekly communion is a Roman Catholic practice.
 Even worse, they have relied on poor excuses to justify this neglect.
 In this article, I argue that Scripture and historic Christian practice provide overwhelming support for at least weekly communion.